Abdulhafiz108/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.
-Script 8-firstdelete deletes the file betty in /tmp/my_first_directory Script 9-firstdirdeletion deletes my_first_directory from /tmp Script 10-back changes the working directory to the previous one
+Script 8-firstdelete deletes the file betty in /tmp/my_first_directory Script 9-firstdirdeletion deletes my_first_directory from /tmp Script 10-back changes the working directory to the previous one Script 11-lists lists all hiddens files in the current directory, parent directory and /boot all in long format.